-Appalachian Trail: Blue Mountain Ridge to Port Clinton is a 14.6 mile moderately trafficked point-to-point trail located near Bethel, PA that features beautiful wild flowers and is rated as moderate.
+Appalachian Trail: Blue Mountain Ridge to Port Clinton is a 14.6 mile moderately trafficked point-to-point trail located near Bethel, Pennsylvania that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 This is a nice section of trail that can be done as either a day hike, or an overnighter.
 This section of trail starts in the town of Port Clinton and runs along the top of the ridge to Rt 183.
 It is possible to hike this section in a day.
 Alternatively, it could be done as overnighter.
 Eagles Nest Shelter sleeps 8 and is located around the halfway point.

 This is a great trail to do, just to get out, and hey if you into the overnight camping.
 It is also great for that too.
 There are campsites all along the trail.

 I hiked this last year.
 My family owns a restaurant about 5 minutes from here so i often leave my bike along the ending of this trail and then park my car at the top.
 Then I hike for a few hours and get to my bike and ride to work.
 I love it!
 Best way to start the work day on top of these great over looks of the valley.